dmidlo/histdata.com-tools/docs/temporal-binary-provisioning.md

 # Temporal Binary Provisioning Design

 Status: accepted for the V1.0 polish block.
-Implementation is tracked by
-#250, and release verification is tracked by #251.
+Runtime resolver and cache behavior were implemented in #250, and release verification is tracked by #251.

 ## Problem